nsaccente/kubernetes-notes/kubernetes/tldr.md

       1. `startupProbe`: Indicates whether the application within the Container is started.
 All other probes are disabled if a startup probe is provided, until it succeeds.
 If the startup probe fails, the kubelet kills the Container, and the Container is subjected to its `restartPolicy`.
 If a Container does not provide a startup probe, the default state is `Success`.
          * When to use: If your Container usually starts in more than `initialDelaySeconds` + `failureThreshold` × `periodSeconds`, you should specify a startup probe that checks the same endpoint as the liveness probe.
 You should set `failureThreshold` high enough to allow the Container to start, without changing the default values of the liveness probe.
 This helps to protect against deadlocks.

+   1. **Init Containers** are containers that must run to completion, one at a time, before anything else is ran.
+Init Containers can be used for installing build-tools, compiling code from source, forcing the pod to wait before starting, cloning a Git repository into a volume, etc. Below is an example of InitContainers in a Pod Recipe.
+      ```yaml
+      apiVersion: v1
+      kind: Pod
+      metadata:
+      name: myapp-pod
+      labels:
+         app: myapp
+      spec:
+      containers:
+      - name: myapp-container
+         image: busybox:1.28
+         command: ['sh', '-c', 'echo The app is running! && sleep 3600']
+      initContainers:
+      - name: init-myservice
+         image: busybox:1.28
+         command: ['sh', '-c', "until nslookup myservice.$(cat /var/run/secrets/kubernetes.io/serviceaccount/namespace).svc.cluster.local; do echo waiting for myservice; sleep 2; done"]
+      - name: init-mydb
+         image: busybox:1.28
+         command: ['sh', '-c', "until nslookup mydb.$(cat /var/run/secrets/kubernetes.io/serviceaccount/namespace).svc.cluster.local; do echo waiting for mydb; sleep 2; done"]
+      ```
+      If either `init-myservice` or `init-mydb` fail for any reason, Kubernetes will restart the Pod.
+These two InitContainers must run to completion before `myapp-container` will start.

    1. Any container in a Pod can enable `privileged` mode, which is useful for containers attempting to manipulate the network stack, accessing devices, etc...
 It should be